vproxy-tools/panama-native-interface/README.md

 <details><summary>Click to reveal</summary>

-Panama provides a way for C to invoke Java methods. `Panama Native Interface` provides a simple encapsulation for this feature and makes the coding much easier.
+Panama provides a way for C to invoke Java methods.
+You can use `PanamaUtils.defineCFunction` or `PanamaUtils.defineCFunctionByName` to define C functions easily.

+1. Store an `Arena` globally, which is used to allocate memory for the defined function.
+2. Define a `static` Java method, and make it public.
+3. Call `PanamaUtils.defineCFunctionByName(arena, YouClassName.class, "yourMethodName")`

+Done!

+Note: only `primitive types` and `MemorySegment` are allowed to be used as the method parameter types to define C functions.

+---

+`Panama Native Interface` also provides another encapsulation, which allows you to pass lambda expressions to C.

 Use `CallSite<T>` as a method parameter in template classes, where `T` must be a `Struct` or `Union` or `java.lang.Void`.